NelsonPython/tuningGuides/GATK.md

  groupadd sshallowlist
 ```

-2. Add the dedicated Intel® Cluster Checker user to the whitelist.
+2. Add the dedicated Intel® Cluster Checker user to the trust-list (previously called whitelist).
 This user account should be able to run the Cluster Checker both inside and outside of a resource manager job.

 ```
  usermod -aG sshallowlist clck